-Of the three co-equal branches of government-the Executive, Judicial and Legislative-the Legislature best reflects the diversity of geography, interests and viewpoints that is Wisconsin.
-Wisconsin's Legislature is made up of two elected bodies, or houses-the Assembly and Senate.
+f the three co-equal branches of government-the executive, judicial and legislative-the Legislature best reflects the diversity of geography, interests and viewpoints that make up Wisconsin.
+The Wisconsin State Legislature is made up of two elected bodies or houses-the Assembly and Senate.

 In November of the even-numbered years, voters elect all 99 state representatives who serve two-year terms in the Wisconsin Assembly.
-Assembly and Senate district to reflect population changes recorded by the U.S. census.
-There are an estimated 5.4 million persons living in Wisconsin, which comes to about 54,000 persons for each Assembly district.
+Wisconsin's 33 state senators serve four-year terms.
+A Senate district contains three population changes recorded by the U.S. census.
+There are an estimated 5.7 million people living in Wisconsin, which comes to about 57,500 persons for each Assembly district.
 Geographically, the smallest Assembly districts are in the populous heart of Milwaukee and the largest are in the less populated areas of northern Wisconsin.